schlesingerlab-dev/structural-signatures-code/figures/README.md

 `2-figure/` generates figure 2 + supplemental tables 3-5

+`3-figure/` generates plot for stable signatures for figure 3

 **All of the code references a `data/` directory** This is a directory that houses data used to generate figures.
 Due to the size of the generated data, it is not included in this repo, but is available upon request.

 ### R libraries: